sptankard/digitalsecuritycurriculum/anti_doxing_guide.md

 ### ✔INSTALL SIGNAL.

+What is it how's it work

 * This secure messaging and voice/video-call app can take the place of text, phone, and e-mail when installed on your phone and computers.
 * Install it on your phone first.
 Available for Android and iPhone.
 * As an extra, verify all the users you are concerned about talking to privately (there is a Verify feature in the app)
 * Additionally you can add Signal Messaging to your desktop, by adding it to your Chrome/Chromium browser (install the extension/add-on)

+Go get it

 * Main website (where you can find how to download): signal.org
 * Handy mini-guide/shameless self-plug: https://medium.com/@sptanager/intro-to-signal-d3bc095a115a

+Go get it now.
+What are you waiting for?

 ### ✔WEAN YOURSELF OFF G-MAIL AND BEGIN USING ENCRYPTED E-MAIL.